daostack/arc.js_legacy/docs/Migration.md

 5. run `npm start migrateContracts`, or from your application: `npm explore @daostack/arc.js -- npm start migrateContracts`.

-6. If you want to create the Genesis DAO then run `npm start migrateContracts.createGenesisDao`, or from your application: `npm explore @daostack/arc.js -- npm start migrateContracts.createGenesisDao`.
+6. Optional: If you want to create the Genesis DAO then run `npm start createGenesisDao`, or from your application: `npm explore @daostack/arc.js -- npm start createGenesisDao`.

+    !!!tip
+        If you want to migrate contracts and create the Genesis DAO all in a single script, you can run the script `migrateContracts.createGenesisDao`.

 ## Configuring Founders